• Home

 2. Enter a unique flag Key.
 You'll use this key to reference the flag in your code.
 A suggested key auto-populates from the name you enter, but you can customize it if you wish.

-3. (Optional) Enter a Description of the flag.
+3. (Optional) Enter a Description of the new flag.
 A brief, human-readable description helps your account members understand what the flag is for.

 4. (Optional) Click into the Tags menu and choose one or more tags for your flag.